-Responsibilities of the General Partner for the special purpose financial statements
+Responsibilities of the Directors of the Trustee for the financial statements

-The Trustees, on behalf of the Scheme, are responsible for:
+The Directors of the Trustee, on behalf of the Scheme, are responsible for:

-- the preparation and fair presentation of the financial statements in accordance with generally accepted accounting practice in New Zealand (being New Zealand Equivalents to International Financial Reporting Standards) and International Financial Reporting Standards; - implementing necessary internal control to enable the preparation of a set of financial statements that is fairly presented and free from material misstatement, whether due to fraud or error; and assessing the ability to continue as a going concern.
+- the preparation and fair presentation of the financial statements in accordance with generally accepted accounting practice in New Zealand (being New Zealand Equivalents to International Financial Reporting Standards) and International Financial Reporting Standards; - implementing necessary internal control to enable the preparation of a set of financial statements that is fairly presented and free from material misstatement, whether due to fraud or error; and - assessing the ability to continue as a going concern.
 This includes disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless they either intend to liquidate or to cease operations, or have no realistic alternative but to do so.

-$\times$ Auditor's responsibilities for the audit of the special purpose financial statements
+Auditor's responsibilities for the audit of the financial statements